claudioc/jingo/README_FORK.md

 ---------
 ### List of Modifications
 - fixed bug in gitExec when repo path contains one or more spaces
+- fixed bug with markMissingPagesAsAbsent request for pages with ' in the name
 - added redirection of synonyms to official page toggled in config
 - added sidebar, main and footer column width customization to config
 - added options to use regexp to redact exerpts of information for anonymous users to config